Bookkeeping for Startups 102

 One of the first systems you need to put in place for your startup is the bookkeeping.
 Without keeping accurate records of the financial transactions that are taking place in your business, you will be destined to fail.
 Everything from paying taxes to making smart decisions for your company depends on having accurate books.
 This is an issue that can’t be ignored.

-With that in mind, following is a list of 10 things that you can do to get your bookkeeping on track.
+With that in mind, following is a list of 10 things that you can do to get your startup bookkeeping on track.

 #1 – Your Business is Not Your Personal Life

 There should be a clear line between your business and personal lives, at least as far as your accounting is concerned.
 One of the biggest problems that plagues the new business owner is failing to keep these two worlds apart.
 This is common occurrence for real estate accounting and restaurant bookkeeping where the owner wears multiple hats or has other businesses.
 Make sure there is a clear line between your own finances and those of the business.
 Never cross that line without making appropriate notations in your accounting system.

 #2 – Taxes, Taxes, Taxes

 Paying business taxes is not an optional expense.
 You are going to have to pay taxes, so you might as well start planning for them now.
 Put aside enough money to cover your upcoming tax requirements.
 You don't want to be set back by having to pay fees and penalties for falling behind.